 LINE_OUT (lime) can be connected to headphones or preferably powered speakers.
 LINE_IN (light blue) allows tape players or other audio sources to be recorded by your computer or played through the LINE_OUT.
-MIC_IN (pink) allows microphones to be connected for audio input.

-The mainboard also has a front panel audio connector (Intel spec.), F_AUDIO.
-Its pin definitions were presented below.
-The 5_1_AUDIO pin assignments are shown below right.
+MIC_IN (pink) allows microphones to be connected for voice input.
+The mainboard also has a front panel audio connector (Intel spec.), F_AUDIO, with an optional cable.